 We have seen that in purely scientific terms, SafBrew™ LA-01 allows us to brew a NAB-LAB, but what about the sensory profile of the beer itself?
 This is a legitimate question because such a high level of residual maltose doesn’t exist in “classic” beers.
 Maltose is a sugar able to bring a clean sweetness.
 In the majority of beers, it doesn’t have the chance to express its potential because it’s turned into alcohol and CO2 by yeasts.
 Therefore, it’s the alcohol which will mainly bring the roundness and sweetness perception in the mouth (or to Mouthfeel).
 In a NAB-LAB, residual maltose can play this role because alcohol is present in small quantity only.
 However, if sweetness level in your final beer worries you, it’s easy to balance it with several brewing tools as Simon explains to us: “Bitterness level plays a great role and anything above 15 IBU for 0.5% ABV is a good target to balance the sweetness level.
 Increasing your water hardness gives a firmer bitterness too.
 On the cereal side, limit the use of caramel malts and the sweet flavour associated with them.
 To finish balancing the bill, there is of course the acidity.
 You can either pre-acidify your wort prior to fermentation or use greater carbonation and its associated carbonic acid which also propels aroma.”

 Another important thing when we are talking about sensory profile is the fact that SafBrew™ LA-01 is a POF + strain.
 By being classified positive (+), SafBrew™ LA-01 owns a gene which expresses the POF character, POF meaning phenolic off flavour.
 In other words, this yeast has a specific enzyme that decarboxylates phenolic acids, like ferulic acid and coumaric acid, present in wort and thus producing respectively the flavour-active compounds 4VG and 4VP.
 These compounds contribute to spicy, clove-like flavours which, depending on the concentration, may produce a spicy and complex character.
 Note that in a NAB-LABs brewed with SafBrew™ LA-01, this phenolic side will be very light as described by Simon: “From a sensory perspective we really enjoyed the slight phenolic expression it develops.
 Keep in mind that the expression of a POF character depends on the amount of ferulic acid you have in your malt.
-In a NAB-LAB, you will therefore only have a limited expression from the recommended lower amount of malt.”.
+In a NAB-LAB, you will therefore only have a limited expression from the recommended lower amount of malt”.

 Last but not the least, the pasteurization topic.
 Pasteurization is a technique invented in 1865 by Louis Pasteur for food conservation by killing all living microorganisms in the product.
 The process is theoretically quite simple: you heat the product between 62°C to 88°C (144 to 191°F) before brutally cooling it.
 Pasteurization is not popular in the craft beer industry because it’s linked to standardization of the product or because, with this process, the beer is not really “alive” anymore and will not evolve over time.

 But in regard to our recommendation for NAB-LAB, pasteurization is mandatory.
 You are certainly aware of how much yeasts and microorganisms like sugars and how much residual sugars we still have in a NAB-LAB at the end of fermentation.
 If a pasteurization is not done, any living microorganisms could eventually ferment maltose and totally alter the beer or even create overcarbonation in bottles, which could be dangerous.
-Different Pasteurization techniques exist like flash or tunnel pasteurization, whichever technique is chosen, Simon explains how much you have to pasteurize: “As soon as you have reached your max ADF of 13-15%, it will be important to inhibit eventual living friends from further fermenting.
-We studied different cross-contamination levels with Saccharomyces cerevisiae and observed a minimum safe limit of 50 PU in order to prevent growth in a brew fermented with SafBrew™ LA-01.
-We recommend the range of 50-100 PU.”
+Different Pasteurization techniques exist such as tunnel pasteurization, whichever technique is chosen, Simon explains how much you have to pasteurize: “As soon as you have reached your max ADF of 13-15%, it will be important to inhibit eventual living friends from further fermenting.
+We studied different cross-contamination levels with Saccharomyces cerevisiae and observed a minimum safe limit of 80 PU in order to prevent growth in a brew fermented with SafBrew™ LA-01.
+We recommend the range of 80-120 PU.”
 PU signifies Pasteur Units, in terms of affect, one PU is equivalent to heating to 60°C in one minute.
 To calculate your pasteurization level, the formula is the following:

 PU= t x 1,393 (T-60)